Ihre Katze uriniert viel? Das steckt dahinter

 Poisoning can also be caused by bacteria.
 In the case of blood poisoning, bacteria can attack other organs such as the bladder.
 This can also lead to a bladder infection, which causes your cat to urinate more.
 If your cat has been injured or had an operation shortly before you notice polyuria, it could be suffering from blood poisoning.
 Symptoms such as tiredness, loss of appetite or fever can also occur here.

 Similar symptoms also occur with inflammation of the uterus.
 At the end of a cat's heat, bacteria can enter the open cervix and thus reach the uterus.
 In unfavorable conditions such as stress or hormonal imbalance, the bacteria nest in the uterus and provoke inflammation.
 In addition to fatigue and fever, purulent vaginal discharge often occurs.
 The toxins produced by the bacteria also impair kidney function.
 This in turn leads to polyuria and polydipsia.
-If you notice the symptoms mentioned in your cat, an early visit to the vet is essential to preserve the function of the uterus and kidneys.
+If you notice the symptoms mentioned in your cat, an early visit to the vet is essential to maintain the function of the uterus and kidneys.
 In animals that are not mated, castration also prevents inflammation of the uterus.

 Nutrition